-(Pocket-lint) - You've been able to watch Amazon Prime Video in a few different ways for a while now.
-Whether on tablet, TV, smartphone or in a browser, but what about offline viewing?
+(Pocket-lint) - You can watch Amazon Prime Video in a few different ways, whether that's a tablet, your TV, a smartphone or a browser, but what about offline viewing?

-If you want to be able to watch Amazon Prime Video content while travelling or using your device somewhere you know won't have a good internet connection, then there's good news as there are now multiple ways to download content for offline watching.
+If you want to be able to watch Amazon Prime Video content while travelling or using your device somewhere you know won't have a good internet connection, then there are multiple ways to download content for offline watching.

 Stick with us as we explain how.

-Once there, you'll see a button to download the entire season with a single click.
-Alternatively, you can scroll down and download specific episodes.
+- Tap on the 'Download Season [insert season number here]' to download an entire season.
 For films, you obviously have the option to download the entire thing to your device.

 You need an Amazon Prime account to do all this, but you can then download both Amazon Prime Video content and purchased films or shows this way.